sinclairzx81/typebox/readme.md

 ### Hash

-Use the Hash function to create a [FNV1A-64](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) non cryptographic hash of a value.
+Use the Hash function to create a [FNV1A-64](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) non-cryptographic hash of a value.

 ```typescript
 const A = Value.Hash({ x: 1, y: 2, z: 3 })           // const A = 2910466848807138541n